|

 PDF and TEXT on High Speed internet connection, depending on your

-for dialup.
-The HTTrack Website Copier has an excellent resume download
+for dialup connection.
+The HTTrack Website Copier has an excellent

-function, so it can be downloaded in multiple sessions, but we don't
+resume download function, so it can be downloaded in multiple sessions,

 If you must use a dialup connection, download one of our copies

-The PDF is Part 1-Income Taxes, and the TEXT is all Parts of Title
+Part 1-Income Taxes.
+The TEXT file contains all Parts of Title 26.

 for more info.)
-We recommend setting the permissions for the folder
+We recommend setting the permissions of the folder

-> properties > check Read-only.
-This is to prevent accidentally
+This is to prevent accidentally deleting any of regulations while

 -

-A. Open the folder where you saved your copy of CFR.
+A. Open the folder where you saved copy of CFR.

-C. Put search term into "Containing Text:" search box, or similar.
+C. Put search term into "Containing Text:" search box shown below.

 D. Click Search Now button, but be certain the correct folder is